MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 ##### Technology scope

-This review focuses solely on the Azure OpenAI Service.
+This review focuses solely on the Azure OpenAI service.

 ## Reliability